MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/reference/microsoft-ciframework/cancelEvent.md

 # cancelEvent (JavaScript API Reference) for Dynamics 365 Channel Integration Framework 2.0

-Hides or cancels a notification about incoming conversations based on the cancellation token.
+Hides or cancels the notification about incoming conversations based on the cancellation token.

 ## Syntax